ARodrigues92/library/README.md

-# library
+# Odin Library

-Odin Project library exercise
+This is a library project for the Odin Project course.